 There is no time limit for the submission of a complaint alleging Sexual Misconduct.
 A complaint may be filed at any time during the semester, as long as the accused student(s) remains enrolled at the University.
 A complaint received after the semester has ended or during a University break may result in a short delay in the adjudication of the complaint.
 The Title IX Coordinator and/or Title IX Deputy Coordinators will make every effort to try and conduct investigations during school breaks or between school years unless doing so would sacrifice witness availability or otherwise compromise the process.

-The University of the Incarnate Word can only exercise jurisdiction over a student enrolled at the University, and may be limited in its ability to respond if a respondent is not enrolled.
+The University of the Incarnate Word may be limited in its ability to respond if a respondent is not enrolled.
 The University of the Incarnate Word seeks to adjudicate all complaints in a prompt and equitable manner.
-The investigation and adjudication of complaints is expected to take up to 60 days but, depending on the complexity of the investigation and/or the severity and extend of the alleged conduct, more or less time may be required.
+The University of the Incarnate Word will make a good faith effort to conduct a fair, impartial investigation in a timely manner designed to provide all parties with resolution.

-A person who has experienced an incident of Sexual Misconduct, including sexual harassment, sexual assault, relationship violence, stalking, sexual exploitation, and any other sexual misconduct committed by a University of the Incarnate Word student, may file a complaint via Maxient at www.uiw.edu/titleix or with the Title IX Coordinator (contact information can be found at www.uiw.edu/titleix.
-After an initial report is filed online, a Complainant will be contacted and trained Title IX Deputy Coordinators will be assigned to act as Investigators.
+A person who has experienced an incident of Sexual Misconduct, including sexual harassment, sexual assault, relationship violence, stalking, sexual exploitation, and any other sexual misconduct committed by a University of the Incarnate Word student, may file a complaint online at www.uiw.edu/titleix or with the Title IX Coordinator.
+After an initial report is filed online, a Complainant will be contacted, and trained Title IX Deputy Coordinators will be assigned to act as Investigators.
 Title IX Deputy Coordinators will contact the Complainant and attempt to schedule an interview.
 The Complainant is welcome to bring a support person to any meetings with the Title IX Deputy Coordinators assigned as Investigators.